eclipse-archived/ceylon-lang.org/documentation/1.0/tour/annotations.md

 elements that declare a subtype of `Number`.
 The argument `Attribute<Nothing,String>` would constrain the annotation to occur only at program elements that declare an attribute of type `String`.

+## Restrictions on annotation parameters and annotation arguments

+The specification defines a number of restrictions on annotation parameter
+types:

+> Each parameter of an annotation constructor [or initializer parameter of an
+> annotation type] must have one of the following types:
+>
+> - `Integer`, `Float`, `Character`, or `String`,
+> - an enumerated type whose cases are all anonymous classes, such as `Boolean`,
+> - a subtype of `Declaration` in `ceylon.language.model.declaration`,
+> -  an annotation type,
+> - `{T*}` or `[T*]` where `T` is a legal annotation constructor parameter type,
+>   or
+> - any tuple type whose element types are legal annotation constructor parameter
+>   types.

+Furthermore:

+- an annotation type can't contain initialization logic or reference declarations (it must have an empty initializer section), and
+- an annotation constructor can't contain multiple statements (it must simply instantiate and return an annotation type).

+Finally, an annotation argument may contain only:

+- literal strings, characters, integers, and floats,
+- references to toplevel anonymous classes (for example, `true`),
+- program element reference expressions (for example, `` `interface List` ``, or `` `function sum` ``), and
+- iterable and tuple enumerations (`{ ... }` and `[ ... ]`) containing legal
+  annotation arguments.

+Some of these restrictions will likely be relaxed in future versions of the language.

 ## Reading annotation values at runtime